grantymartin/the-monkees/README.md

 There is hover animations spread throughout the site from the header links to the social media icons that make the user experience that little bit better and enjoyable as it helps them fully understand what they are doing.

-Links to the Social accounts are currently unlinked for the purpose of this project site and the availability form is also not responsive.
+Every link is conected to the appropriate Social accounts.

 Every element and design was made using HTML and CSS.